solangegueiros/brz-token-bridge/docs/Bridge.md

 Returns: true if it is successful

-Requires:
+Requirements:
-- amount less or equal balance of tokens in bridge
+- amount less or equal balance of tokens in bridge.

 ### `existsBlockchain(string name) → bool` (public)